HandsOnDataViz/book/docs/HandsOnDataViz.md

 Connecticut](https://portal.ct.gov/DPH/Local-Health-Admin/LHA/Local-Health-Administration---Site-Map).

 You should begin by creating a *crosswalk* of towns and their health districts.
-It can be as simple as a two-column CSV list of a town and its district.
+Computer scientists and those working with data often use the term *crosswalk* to describe some kind of matching between two sets of data, such as zipcodes and towns where they are located.
+In our case, the crosswalk can be as simple as a two-column CSV list of a town and its district, each on a new line.
 Because your boss didn’t give you a list of towns in a spreadsheet format, but instead a GeoJSON file with town boundaries, let’s extract a list of towns from it.

 1. Import [ct-towns.geojson](data/ct-towns.geojson) to Mapshaper using
     Quick import box.